 Even an experienced executive assistant should have questions about working for a particular employer.
-Before your next interview, think carefully about some things you'd like to discuss regarding the position.
+Before your next interview, think carefully about some things you'd like to discuss regarding the executive assistant position.

 Here are six questions you can ask when interviewing for an executive assistant position that will impress an employer:

-Q. What characteristics or qualities would a person in this position need to be successful?
+1. What qualities would a person in this position need to be successful?

 A question like this shows you're interested in learning what it takes to perform well.
 It will also give you a clearer indication of what the company is looking for in an executive assistant and why you sparked their interest.

-Consider working with Robert Half — a proven leader in helping candidates like you find rewarding administrative career opportunities.
+Consider working with Robert Half, a proven leader in helping candidates like you.

-This demonstrates that you're proactive, which is a sought-after quality in an executive assistant.
+This demonstrates that you are proactive, which is a sought-after quality in an executive assistant.
 It also gives you a chance to discuss how your skills can benefit the company.
 Are some duties falling through the cracks, such as coordinating vacation schedules or offering training in technology and software to support staff?
 Show your versatility in your response to this question.

-Q. Can you give me more information about (blank) that you mentioned earlier?
+4. Can you provide more information about something you mentioned earlier?

-A hiring manager has a set amount of time to conduct an interview, so there may be some things he or she only briefly touches upon.
+Hiring managers have a set amount of time to conduct interviews, so there may be some things they can touch on only briefly.
 Seize the opportunity to clarify anything that seems vague or confusing — or especially intriguing — to you by asking the interviewer to revisit one or more of those topics when it's your turn to ask questions.

-Although it puts your interviewer on the spot, it gives you a chance to address any hesitations the employer may have about hiring you as an executive assistant.
+Although it puts your interviewer on the spot, it gives you a chance to address any hesitations the employer may have the skills you've included in your executive assistant resume.
 This could help you secure the position.

 This shows you're interested in continuing to move the process forward, and it gives the interviewer a chance to share a bit more about the process and/or how many others are in the running for the executive assistant position.

-One last thing: The expression "there are no stupid questions" does not apply to the ones you should ask an interviewer.
-Inquiring about things like vacation time or salary before you've been made an offer won't cast you in a favorable light.
+One last thing: The expression, "There are no stupid questions," does not apply to job interviews.
+Inquiring about things like vacation time or salary before an offer has been made won't cast you in a favorable light.
 Stick to questions that reflect your interest in being the best candidate for the job, and it won't be long before it will be appropriate fo you to ask about those topics.